phan/phan/internal/Phan-Config-Settings.md

 ## skip_missing_tokenizer_warning

-By default, Phan will warn if 'tokenizer' isn't installed.
+By default, Phan will warn if the 'tokenizer' module isn't installed and enabled.

 ## skip_slow_php_options_warning